The Icefields Parkway (Highway 93N) from Banff to Jasper is a four-hour drive. We took four days, and still didn’t have enough time.

 Considering the amount of time we’d be spending on the road, I didn’t want a car that was too small.
 I chose an Intermediate class sedan from Avis, and got a Hyundai Elantra with a fancy screen system for navigation, parking, and most importantly, music playback from my phone.
 Some quick tips for an Icefields Parkway car rental:

-- Pick up your vehicle downtown if you’re staying there for a few days first.
+Pick up your vehicle downtown if possible.
 This will save you from outrageous airport surcharges.
-Look at my screenshots below: pickup from Calgary Airport brings the rental cost to 1.5x as much as pickup from a downtown location!
+Look at the screenshots below: pickup from Calgary Airport makes the rental cost 1.5 times as expensive as pickup from a downtown location!

-- If you’re not a US resident, you probably don’t have the rental car insurance that comes with US-issued credit cards.
-Instead of buying the rental company’s overpriced Collison/Loss Damage Waiver (e.g. Avis’s LDW is CAD 30/day), you can get comprehensive rental car insurance from RentalCover or Worldwide Insure for much less (approx. CAD 11/day).
+Most non-US residents don’t have the rental car insurance that comes with US-issued credit cards.
+Instead of buying the rental company’s overpriced Collison/Loss Damage Waiver (e.g. Avis’s LDW is C$ 30/day), you can get comprehensive rental car insurance from RentalCover or Worldwide Insure for much less (approx. C$ 11/day).

 Where to stay in the Canadian Rockies: tips on securing accommodation

 Given that the best time to visit the Canadian Rockies is during the summer months of June-September, you can expect expensive room rates.
-The best option for a private room is a hostel (average CAD 120/night); hotels and B&Bs average CAD 300/night, often more.
+The best option for a private room is a hostel (average C$ 120/night); hotels and B&Bs average C$ 300/night, often more.
 Some tips on securing your accommodation:

 Canadian Rockies road trip: our itinerary